Educators

 Who can participate?
 Montpelier Seminars are open to full-time teachers at accredited public, charter, private, or parochial schools.
 The primary audience is High School and Middle School teachers.

-A) a maximum of $300 for Educators from VA, MD, DC and states not listed below.
+- Maximum of $300 for Educators for Virginia, Maryland, Washington, D.C. and states not listed below.

 Educators

 Montpelier Educator Seminars offer teachers a unique opportunity to explore Constitutional government with scholars.
-Join a small cohort, uncover diverse seminar topics, and enhance your teaching in 2024.
+Join a small cohort, uncover diverse seminar topics, and enhance your teaching.

 International Groups